youlweb/JulLib/README.md

 ------
 - [Property](https://github.com/youlweb/JulLib/blob/master/src/Lib/String/Property/PropertyInterface.php)
 A property quantifies a particular aspect of a string.
+Useful to build sets of tracked properties.
     - [Shannon entropy](https://github.com/youlweb/JulLib/blob/master/src/Lib/String/Property/ShannonEntropy.php)
     Estimate the average minimum number of bits needed to encode a string.
+    One of the many aspects to consider to create strong passwords, or measure randomness in a string.

 Sys
 ---